rohithegde/rohithegde.github.com/_posts/2018-03-25-a-developers-dilemma-products-vs-projects.md

 - Extended contracts can lead to longer time in a single project.
 Development can then turn to a regular maintenance causing learning to plateau.

 ## Final thoughts
+- There is no definite answer.
+The logical answer is probably - "it depends".
-Each path has different learnings.
+- Each path has different learnings.
 Working on both products & projects will lead to better understanding of your tastes.
 Good practices in one can be applied to the other too.
+- So learn from both & choose the right path for yourself.